WebCivics/HumanitarianICT/README.md

 1.2 there is a notion of a 'agent discovery protocol' which is intended to be assistive, again, as a loosely coupled notion. whether and how to corralate the two considerations (one more broadly ethical / moral, the other more tactical, implementable, as one of many future projects) is yet to be better clarified.

+1.3 The first draft (00) is not the end text.  once the draft is submitted, then it will go through a process of being updated via the community.
+Therefore,this process, is to do my best, for that 00 draft.

 2. DOCS have been only quickly drafted, although, on the basis of much underlying consideration.
 These documents are both an incomplete body of considerations; and, currently considered, poorly drafted.

 ### Next Steps